AaryanBadyal/phishguard-prototype/README.md

 # PhishGuard AI

 > **Real-time phishing detection engine and mock Gmail extension prototype built for rapid email security analysis.**
-> *Winner of the TedX Presentation Award at the April 2026 Cohort Hackathon.*
+> *Winner of the TEDx Presentation Award at the April 2026 Cohort Hackathon.*

 ---
 ![PhishGuard AI Demo](phishing-prototype-photo.png)

 ## Overview

-**PhishGuard AI** is a lightweight, real-time threat detection system designed to inspect suspicious links inside email clients before users fall victim to credential harvesting or phishing scams.
+**PhishGuard AI** is a lightweight, real-time threat detection system that inspects suspicious links inside email clients before users fall victim to credential harvesting or phishing scams.

 The prototype simulates an active Chrome Extension integrated into a mock Gmail interface.
 It performs dual-layer threat verification: an instant client-side heuristic inspection combined with an asynchronous AI classification engine.